 The Yale College Center for International and Professional Experience (CIPE) includes the Study Abroad, Fellowship Programs, Career Strategy, and Yale Summer Session offices.
 The Center offers students advice and information about summer and academic-year opportunities for study abroad, international and domestic internships, graduate school, and fellowships, scholarships, and other funding, as well as career and employment counseling.
 It is never too early to consider summer options, to plan ahead for a term or year abroad, or to think about post-graduation opportunities.
 Students are encouraged to visit the CIPE Web site.
 Advisers at the CIPE office, located at 55 Whitney Avenue, offer scheduled appointments and walk-in hours, and the CIPE library features information about a wide variety of programs and resources.
 For further information, visit the CIPE Website or call the Center at 203 432-0800.

 The Center for Language Study (CLS) provides resources for students of foreign languages, including peer tutoring for undergraduates enrolled in foreign language courses.
 The Center also offers courses and support for non-native speakers of English through its English Language program.
 In addition, the CLS makes available specialized language programs, such as Directed Independent Language Study (DILS) for the study of languages not offered at Yale, the Fields program for discipline-specific and advanced language study, and the Shared Course Initiative, which uses videoconferencing with Columbia and Cornell to offer languages not otherwise taught at Yale.
 All Yale students, whether or not they are formally enrolled in language courses, have access to CLS facilities, including its study rooms and multimedia labs.
-For more information, including hours, a list of resources, and detailed information about the Yale College foreign language requirement and placement testing, see the Center’s Website.
+For more information, including hours, a list of resources, and detailed information about the Yale College foreign language requirement and placement testing, see the Center for Language Study’s Website.

 Center for Teaching and Learning